 Project Title and Location Forecast (\$000) Failure Identified Project Scope High Pressure Feed Water Control Valves Overhaul, Holyrood Unit 3 100.0 The Boiler Feed Pumps (BFP) provide high pressure feed water to the boiler during operation.
 The BFPs take feed water from the deaerator storage tank and pump it through the high pressure feed water heaters, economizer, and into the boiler steam drum.
 The feed water is then converted into superheated steam in the boiler which then flows to the steam turbine.
 Feed water systems are controlled with valves to help regulate flow to the boiler.
 The feed water control valves regulate flow leaving the BFP discharge.
 The high pressure feed water leaves the BFPs and is pumped to the high pressure heaters before entering the boiler.
 The control valves help regulate this flow by allowing some of the feed water to by-pass the high pressure heaters and recirculate back to the deaerator.
 The feed water flow to the high pressure heaters is controlled based on operating loads and the amount of water is needed to feed the boiler for steam production.
-The Unit 3 feed water control valves will be overhauled in the fall of 2020. fluid while in the closed position.
-During the annual Unit 3 outage, the valves were main internal sealing components was causing both valves to pass.
+The Unit 3 feed water control valves will be overhauled in the fall of 2020.
+During unit operation, the feed water control valves were noticed to be passing fluid while in the closed position.
+During the annual Unit 3 outage, the valves were disassembled and it was found that wear on main internal sealing components was causing both valves to pass.